mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Find out what type of data Red stores and why.
+Find out what type of data Edu stores and why.

 **Example:**
     - ``[p]mydata whatdata``